MystenLabs/walrus-docs/docs/dev-guide/dev-operations.md

 ## Blob encoding and blob ID

-Walrus stores blobs across storage nodes in an [encoded form](../design/encoding.md), and refers to blobs by their _blob ID_.
+Walrus stores blobs across storage nodes in an [encoded form](../design/encoding.md), and refers to blobs by their *blob ID*.
 The blob ID is deterministically derived from the content of a blob and the Walrus configuration.
 The blob ID of two files with the same content will be the same.

-You can derive the blob ID of a file locally using the command: `walrus blob-id <file path>`
+You can derive the blob ID of a file locally using the command: `walrus blob-id <file path>`.

 ## Store